 And the following Night Magnus said that they would be visited by Skyr Gobbler.
-He explained the Skry was like yoghurt.
-And so he left some Skyr out for the imp.
+He explained that Skry liked yoghurt.
+And so he left some out for the Imp.
 And in the morning it was gone.

 And beside his shoe, Jason found – a racing car set, with tracks, and electric stunt cars that could loop the loop in mid air.

 And in the morning, the sausage was gone.
-And in his shoe, Jason found :
+And in his shoe, Jason found - A tangerine.

 And that night, Magnus said that they would be visited by Window Peeper.
 He said that he would be looking through the windows to see what he could steal.
 So he left out some chocolates on the table.